GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 - one spoke VPC hosts the production environment resources

 Each virtual network is a [shared VPC](https://cloud.google.com/vpc/docs/shared-vpc): shared VPCs are managed in dedicated *host projects* and shared with other *service projects* that consume the network resources.
-Shared VPC lets organization administrators delegate administrative responsibilities, such as creating and managing instances, to Service Project Admins while maintaining centralized control over network resources like subnets, routes, and firewalls.
+Shared VPCs let organization administrators delegate administrative responsibilities, such as creating and managing instances, to Service Project Admins while maintaining centralized control over network resources like subnets, routes, and firewalls.

 Users can easily extend the design to host additional environments, or adopt different logical mappings for the spokes (for example, in order to create a new spoke for each company entity).
 Adding spokes is trivial and it does not increase the design complexity.
 The steps to add more spokes are provided in the following sections.